CadeLaRen/satellite/README.md

 #Glacier Programming Language

 Glacier is a programming language I'm writing for fun.
-It's designed to be a sleek and sexy object oriented scripting language.
+It's designed to be a sleek and sexy web scraping language.

 ##Syntax
 No semi colons needed.
 Use echo to print to standard out.